This page was made with Hugo and Blowfish, and is deployed on GitHub Pages.

 Setup Process#

-While Hugo is the core framework that powers this site, Blowfish provides a convenient CLI tool called blowfish-tools
+While Hugo is the core framework that powers this site, Blowfish provides a convenient CLI tool called blowfish-tools that simplifies the setup process.

 Install prerequisites: